The Great Adventures of Wild Bill Hickok: Production

 The serial was shot on location in Utah (Johnson Canyon, Three Lakes, and Parry Lodge).
 The production budget was an exceptional $200,000, this when the average western feature cost $10,000 to produce, and the film featured a great deal of elaborate outdoor scenes, including cattle drives and stampedes.

 Reception

 The Motion Picture Herald called this serial "a compliment to its title."
 It became a huge success in theaters, according to a tally published in Motion Picture Herald and Film Daily.
 The serial firmly established Columbia as a major serial producer, and Gordon Elliott as a western star.
 Elliott became so identified with the Wild Bill Hickok role that Columbia changed his name to Bill Elliott, and promoted him to feature films as a character named "Wild Bill Saunders" and then "Wild Bill Hickok."
 In addition to his screen name, he gained such trademarks as buckskins, reversed holsters and the catchphrase "I'm a peaceable man," from this serial.

+When Columbia re-released the serial in 1949, leading man Elliott was using the name William Elliott; Columbia billed him as such for the reissue.